 1965.
 Originally the site of a model home, then the office of Realtor Arden Catlin and the Post Office.
 The building was owned by Arden Catlin who was the first Postmistress.

 With partners Cappy Hanlan and Myra she also opened the Picketty Ruff Cafe.
-So the space had many uses.
-However Gene Smith and then partner Ron Malcolm with various partners opened the Sandpiper restaurant and nightclub in 1966.
+It was a homespun café that catered to the local clientele including an ice cream stand for children.
+However in 1966 Gene Smith and then partner Ron Malcolm with other partners made her an offer she could not refuse and opened the Sandpiper restaurant and nightclub in 1966.